Where Does the 80% of Women Wear the Wrong Bra Size Statistic Actually Come From? - BRABAR

 Is there real evidence that bra fit problems are common, even if the 80% figure isn't precise?

 Yes.
-A 2006 Harris Interactive study found 59% of women reported bra-related back, shoulder, or neck pain, and patent literature on bra-sizing methodology from the late 1990s independently describes a similar order of magnitude.
-Different studies, different populations, same general conclusion.
+A 2006 Harris Interactive study found 59% of women reported bra-related back, shoulder, or neck pain, a 2019-2021 US academic study found 27.4% of respondents said poor bra support limited their physical activity, and patent literature on bra-sizing methodology from the late 1990s independently describes a similar order of magnitude.

 Find your accurate size with BRABAR's Fit Guide and Bra Size Calculator, built around the rib cage method rather than an added or relocated measurement.